 HGTV Editors Share Products That Help Them Hide or Swap Out Household Eyesores

-Breaker boxes, water heaters, litter boxes — some things in our homes are simply unappealing to look at.
+Breaker boxes, water heaters, litter boxes, cleaning supplies — some things in our homes are simply unappealing to look at.
 Here are the items we use in our own homes to disguise (or replace) the ugly stuff.